Choosing a Comforter

 Unfortunately there is no industry standard when it comes to labelling a comforter as "warm" or "very warm" or whatever.
 Different companies use different labels.

-Generally, the coldest comforters that a company offers are going to be targeted at bedrooms which reach 70 or more degrees Fahrenheit (21+ Celsius).
+Generally, the coolest comforters that a company offers are going to be targeted at bedrooms which reach 70 or more degrees Fahrenheit (21+ Celsius).
 If you are a warm sleeper and your bedroom is above 80 degrees, then you are probably better off with just a blanket rather than an actual comforter.
-Synthetics are generally cooler than down comforters, though it is possible to fine very warm synthetic comforters.
+Different comforter materials have different warmth levels, with down generally being the warmest comforter material.

-If you are looking for the warmest of the warm down is going to be your best bet.
+If you are looking for the warmest of the warm, down is going to be your best choice.
 A high quality down comforter is going to be the warmest thing you can sleep under.
 Generally the warmest comforters are aimed for bedrooms which are below 55 degrees Fahrenheit (12 Celsius).

-If you share your bed with someone and you notice that one of you is always warmer than the other, consider getting a dual warmth.
+If you share your bed with someone and you notice that one of you is always warmer than the other, consider getting a dual warmth comforter.
 These are comforters where one side is warmer than the other.
 Perfect for couples who have different sleeping temperatures.

 Do you like the secure feeling of a heavy comforter or do you prefer to feel light as a cloud?
-If you want a lightweight comforter, there is no alternative to down.
+If you want a lightweight comforter, there is no alternative to silk.
+Silk is a lightweight material that is perfect for someone who hates heavy covers.
+Down is a great choice if youneed something warmer.
 Because down is superior at keeping warmth in, less material needs to be used to create the same level of warmth.
 This means that a down comforter is going to be lighter than a synthetic comforter of the same warmth.

 If you want a down comforter but do not want one that is very lightweight try a down/feather mixture.
 This means a lower fill power.
 This is usually considered a lower quality fill because of the impurity of the down.
 What this means is a heavier comforter at a cheaper price.

 Wool is a good product for those looking for a heavy bed cover.
-Wool is a natural product which is denser than down.
+Wool is a natural material which is denser than down.
 A wool comforter will create a heavier blanket feel.

-Check to see how heavy the comforter you are by is.
+Check to see how heavy the comforter you are buying.
 Comfortable bedding is not just warmth, but also weight.
 For example, no matter how warm it is, I have trouble falling asleep if I do not feel at least a blanket around me.

 Down or Alternative?